A Learnable Prior Improves Inverse Tumor Growth Modeling: Results

 \subsubsection{Estimated Parameter Comparison}

 Similar results to DL and DL ensemble are found for subsequent evolutionary sampling (Table \ref{table:parameterResults}).
 Limited information, introduced by stochastic thresholding of test data, might lead to a performance threshold that is impossible to overcome theoretically.
-For the combined version of sampling and prior, a slightly worse result is found for $\mu_D$ and $\mu_\rho$, whereas the origin deviation is comparable to the ensemble mean.
+For the combined version of sampling and prior, a slightly worse result is found for $\mu_D$ and $\mu_\rho$, whereas the origin deviation is comparable to the ensemble mean and significantly better than the center of mass.

 Even though parameter estimation does not improve with the network ensemble and subsequent evolutionary sampling, the rationale for training the ensemble is founded on the anticipation of achieving more stable predictions and providing variance estimation for the DL-Prior to optimally initialize the subsequent sampling.
-This premise is examined by comparing the resulting tumor concentrations in the following section.
+Further, the ill-posedness of the problem allows multiple parameter combinations to result in similar tumors.
+The following section examines this premise by comparing the resulting tumor concentrations.